 Civil wars and slave rebellions followed, most famously the one by former slave and Gladiator, Spartacus.
 After Julius Caesar crossed the Rubicon River another civil war erupted for control between him and consul Pompey.

 Caesar prevailed and was named dictator for life, though was betrayed and killed a few years later on the Ides of March.
 His great nephew, Octavian later fought a second civil war, against Mark Antony.

 After winning, the Senate granted Octavian (now named Augustus) extraordinary powers effectively making him the first Roman Emperor in 27 BCE.
 The Roman Republic went on to last for a total of 482 years before transforming into the empire.

 How Long did the Roman Empire Last?

 The Byzantine Empire would go on to have its own illustrious history centered around its capital city, Constantinople.
+At its height during the reign of Justinian, the empire reclaimed many lands from the former Western Empire, including as far west as the Iberian peninsula.
 The Byzantine Empire would last for another 977 years after the fall of the Western Roman Empire.

 The Ottoman Turks were finally able to bring down the empire in 1453 CE.
 However, by this time the Byzantine’s were a shell of their former selves.

 They never really recovered after the Crusades that sacked their city.
 Thus, the Byzantine Empire lasted for a total of 1,058 years (395 – 1453 CE); a remarkable feat of longevity.